-WSUPD provides a wide array of presentations and programs designed to educate students and employees about security procedures and crime prevention strategies to help keep them safe.
+strategies to help keep them safe.
 At the beginning of each academic semester, the WSUPD's Crime Prevention Section sends an email to students, staff and faculty about our campus and ways to stay safe.
 This email discusses the following programs:

 SafeWalk.
 If a student or an employee feels uneasy about walking alone on campus, they may call WSUPD at 313-577-2222 at any time and for any reason to request the SafeWalk service.
-The police will dispatch a uniformed and radio-equipped cadet or patrol officer to walk with the individual to his or her destination.
+The police will dispatch a uniformed and radio-equipped cadet or patrol officer to walk with the individual to their destination.